fusion-io/authenticate/README.md

 }
 ```

-If you are using `OAuth2` protocol, your Identity Provider should looks like:
+If you are using `OAuth2` protocol, your Identity Provider should look like:

 ```javascript